cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 It is the namespace used when no other namespace is specified.
 However, for most usecases beyond the proof-of-concept stage, we recommend that you create appropriate namespaces and operate CDAP within them.

+Namespaces can be deleted.
+When a namespace is deleted, all components (applications, streams, flows, datasets, MapReduce programs, metrics, etc.) are first deleted, and then the namespace itself is removed.
+In the case of the ``default`` namespace, the name is retained, as the ``default`` namespace is always available in CDAP.

+As this is an unrecoverable operation, extreme caution must be used when deleting namespaces.
+It can only be done if all programs of the namespace have been stopped, and if the ``cdap-site.xml`` parameter ``enable.unrecoverable.reset`` has been enabled.

 .. rubric::  Examples of Using Namespaces